ginolatorilla/k8s-homenet/README.md

 If you see the error message "The IP of the guest VM could not be detected", try running `vagrant ssh` on the errant VM.
 The error message provides recommendations should the VM become unreachable.

+### After `vagrant resume`, the Kubernetes API responds with HTTP 503

+Simply reload HAProxy by running `vagrant ssh vh0-mac-vm-ub20-infra0 -c 'sudo systemctl reload haproxy'`

+### Resource mapping not found when applying Kubernetes configuration with `kustomize + kubectl`

+If the errors are for missing Application resource in group `argoproj.io/v1alpha1`, simply rerun the command `kustomize build | kubectl apply -f-` again.
+The custom resources were created in the previous attempt.